Help and advice

 There are many ways you can reduce your risk of becoming a victim of crime.
 It is possible to make yourself safer and protect your home, family and your belongings by following some simple common sense suggestions without having to spend a lot of money.

-Sussex Police website provides useful crime prevention information covering the following topics:
+Sussex Police website provides useful crime prevention information.

 Most fires in the home can be prevented by taking some basic and common sense precautions.
 Find out how to inspect your home for anything that could cause a fire.
 You can then take the necessary actions to protect your home and the people who live in it.